Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Drape a chunky knit throw over your sofa or chair for end-of-day softness
+Chunky knit throw for end-of-day softness

 -